salmjak/PixelCenter/README.md

 - /pixelcenter tp to teleport to the set node or the default node.

-- /pixelcenter set to set your respawn point to the nearest node (within range set in .conf).
+- /pixelcenter set to set your respawn point to the nearest node (within range set in .conf, euclidian distance).

 - /pixelcenter default to set nearest node to the default respawn point.